MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 - Upgrade to the next version of Azure Stack HCI when the current version lifecycle ends to ensure continuous support and receive updates.

-## Verify license status
+## Verify the license status

-To verify if you have an active Azure Stack HCI pre-installed OEM License, use these steps:
+To verify if you have an active Azure Stack HCI OEM License, use these steps:

 1. Go to [the Azure portal](https://portal.azure.com).
 2. Search for your Azure Stack HCI cluster.